travel-agency-information-system/back-end/README.md

 Data storage was handled using a relational database (PostgreSQL).

+## Testing

+An important aspect of our application was writing **unit** and **integration tests**, where we tested each method of the controller separately.

+Initially, we wrote tests after completing functionality.

+Over time, we transitioned to **Test-Driven Development (TDD)**, where we first wrote a test that failed, and then we developed the logic.
+Functionality was considered complete when the test passed successfully.

 ## Getting started

 To set up the project locally, follow these steps: